-- 7.17 The NPPF seeks to implement the Government's growth agenda by significantly boosting the supply of housing.
-The NPPF requires Local Planning Authorities to provide a five year supply of deliverable housing land and, where this cannot be demonstrated, relevant policies for the supply of housing should be considered out of date. - 7.18 In accordance with the NPPF, the Council is required to identify and update annually a supply of specific deliverable sites sufficient to provide five year's worth of housing against their housing requirements.
+- 7.23 The NPPF seeks to implement the Government's growth agenda by significantly boosting the supply of housing.
+The NPPF requires Local Planning Authorities to provide a five year supply of deliverable housing land and, where this cannot be demonstrated, relevant policies for the supply of housing should be considered out of date. - 7.24 In accordance with the NPPF, the Council is required to identify and update annually a supply of specific deliverable sites sufficient to provide five year's worth of housing against their housing requirements.
 The five year housing land supply position is pertinent to proposals for residential development in that the NPPF states that relevant policies for the supply of housing should not be considered up-to-date if the Local Planning Authority cannot demonstrate a five-year supply of deliverable housing sites.
-In such cases, the presumption in favour of sustainable development will be engaged. - 7.19 As identified in the Northumberland Strategic Housing Land Availability Assessment (December 2018), the Council can demonstrate, against the County's Local Housing Need figure of 558 dwellings per annum, a 15.6 year supply of housing land.
-Therefore Northumberland clearly has more than a 5-year supply of housing land, and as such, Footnote 7 of the NPPF does not apply. - 7.20 Notwithstanding the above, consistent with the presumption in favour of sustainable development, the housing figures are a minimum and should not be viewed as a ceiling.
-The key consideration is whether the proposed development is considered sustainable development, in line with the NPPF. - 7.21 In conclusion and having regard to the above, it is considered that the site represents an opportunity for housing development and can be considered within the context of the presumption in favour of sustainable development.
+In such cases, the presumption in favour of sustainable development will be engaged. - 7.25 As set out in paragraph 73 of the NPPF, where the strategic policies are more than 5 years old, Local Planning Authorities should measure their housing land supply against their local housing need.
+In accordance with the standard methodology, Northumberland's local housing need figure is currently 717 dwellings per annum.
+Against this requirement, and taking into account the supply identified in the Council's latest Five Year Supply of Deliverable Sites 2017 to 2022 report, the Council can demonstrate a 12.1 years supply of housing land.
+Therefore Northumberland clearly has more than a 5-year housing land supply, and as such, in this context, the presumption in favour of sustainable development does not apply. - 7.26 Notwithstanding the above, consistent with the presumption in favour of sustainable development, the housing figures are a minimum and should not be viewed as a ceiling.
+The key consideration is whether the proposed development is considered sustainable development, in line with the NPPF. - 7.27 In conclusion and having regard to the above, it is considered that the site represents an opportunity for housing development and can be considered within the context of the presumption in favour of sustainable development.
 As such, the principle of development is acceptable in the context of the NPPF, the Morpeth Neighbourhood Plan and the relevant policies of the emerging Local Plan.